Volunteers Make the EESA Convention Possible!

 Go to Volunteer Check-in at the end of the Registration counter island when you arrive

-- Check in as soon as you arrive at the Convention Center to let Courtney and her team know you’re there
+- Check in as soon as you arrive at the Convention Center to let John or Michelle and thier team know you’re there

 - Do not go to the preregistration line